webqit/quantum-js/README.md

 });
 ```

-## Disposing Stateful Programs
+## Disposing Quantum Programs

-Stateful programs may maintain many live relationships and should be disposed when their work is done!
+Quantum programs may maintain many live relationships and should be disposed when their work is done!
 The `State` object they return exposes a `dispose()` method that lets us do just that:

 ```js
 state.dispose();